 The erlang connection process spawned by connect/2, will open a port to a c-process that handles the communication with the database through Microsoft's ODBC API.
 The erlang port will be kept open for exit signal propagation, if something goes wrong in the c-process and it exits we want know as mush as possible about the reason.
 The main communication with the c-process is done through sockets.
 The C-process consists of two threads, the supervisor thread and the database handler thread.
-The supervisor thread checks for shutdown messages on the supervisor socket and the database handler thread receives requests and sends answers on the database socket.
-If the database thread seems to hang on some database call, the erlang control process will send a shutdown message on the supervisor socket, in this case the c-process will exit.
+The supervisor thread checks for shutdown messages on the supervisor socket and the database handler thread seems to hang on some database call, the erlang control process will send a shutdown message on the supervisor socket, in this case the c-process will exit.
 If the c-process crashes/exits it will bring the erlang-process down too and vice versa i.e. the connection is terminated.